Motorola Razr 2019: Price, release date, specs and all the latest rumours

 Motorola Razr 2019 − Release date and price

-We were disappointed when February came and went, and our hopes remained unrealised.
-Fortunately we’ve heard plenty of rumours about the Razr since then to keep our dreams alive.
+That didn’t happen, but fortunately we’ve heard plenty of rumours about the Razr since then to keep our dreams alive.

 In late February, Motorola’s VP of global product Dan Dery told Engadget: “We started to work on foldables a long time ago.
 And we have been doing a lot of iteration,” adding that the company has “no intention of coming later than everybody else in the market”.